mikael-ros/mikael-ros/README.md

 # Hello! 👋

 My name is **Mikael**.
-I'm a 23 year old **computer science student @ LTH, Lund University, Sweden**.
+I'm a 23 year old **computer engineering student @ LTH, Lund University, Sweden**.
 I do web and graphic design on the side and dabble in mod/game development amongst many other things.
 I also used to do video creation, social media and streaming in the past.

 [![](https://raw.githubusercontent.com/mikael-ros/profile-card/main/profile-card.svg)](https://github.com/mikael-ros/profile-card)
 _and use the following [tools 🧰](tools.md)._